PG&E says cause of Camp Fire not yet determined despite probe

 Three people remain missing from the conflagration, which was fully contained on Nov.
 25 after nearly obliterating the town of Paradise, located about 175 miles (280 km) north of San Francisco and home to roughly 27,000 people.

-Reporting by Dan Whitcomb in Los Angeles; Additional reporting by Steve Gorman; Editing by Christian Schmollinger
+Reporting by Dan Whitcomb in Los Angeles; Additional reporting by Steve Gorman and Rich McKay; Editing by Christian Schmollinger